 Diagnosis of oral cancer

-Diagnosis is the process of finding out the cause of a health problem.
 Diagnosing oral cancer usually begins with a visit to your dentist or family doctor.
-Your dentist or doctor will ask you about any symptoms you have and do a dental or oral exam.
-Based on this information, your dentist or doctor will refer you to a specialist, such as a head and neck surgeon.
-A head and neck surgeon is also called an ENT (ear, nose and throat) doctor or an otolaryngologist.
-The head and neck surgeon or ENT doctor will do other exams and tests.
+They will ask you about any symptoms you have and do a dental or oral exam.
+Based on this information, your dentist or doctor will refer you to a specialist or order tests to check for oral cancer or other health problems.

 Health history and physical exam